 I have been struggling with one of my kiddos.
 She has been having some behavior issues.
 She is so incredibly smart, and also very strong-willed.
 Which I know are strengths the Lord has given her.

-However, teaching and training these kinds of personalities, especially when they are eight years old, can be very challenging.
+Teaching and training these kinds of personalities, especially when they are eight years old, can be very challenging.
 I’m struggling to know how to effectively teach her the importance of maintaining the right attitude while also being respectful of her dad and me.

 This has been going on for months now.

 However, in the midst of all this, the Lord has been impressing upon me the significance of renewing my mind.
-I share these thoughts with you because I think there are a couple of principles within what I’m learning that may encourage you too.

 So I had to ask myself… if I’m approaching each day and each encounter with my daughter with this subtle thought that she has a bad attitude, is that thought itself causing me to have an incorrect perception of reality?
 Is that thought causing me to perceive a bad attitude that may not actually be there?
 Has my vision and judgment been blurred by an assumption that may very well be false?